 Parking Fines: A \$100 fine per offense will be assessed for parking in handicapped parking spaces.
 A \$25 fine will be assessed for parking in a fire lane and to students whose vehicle is parked in unauthorized areas.
-Grades and transcripts will be withheld if students fail to pay fines.
+Grades and transcripts will be withheld for students who fail to pay fines.